gridsum/NHBaseAPI/README.md

 	- MSIL level realization of .NET reflection, with completely no boxing/unboxing operations
 	- Adopt Unmanaged memory application and Managed pointer operation regarding the usage of some hot memory
 	- Use understratum SOCKET plus Windows IOCP high performance network model to realize the Network Layer, ensuring the minimum cost of network connection
-	- The Network Layer will maintain multiple TCL connection for each Region Server, so as to balance loads for each one
+	- The Network Layer will maintain multiple TCP connection for each Region Server, so as to balance loads for each one
 - Very friendly to use.
 Only a ConnectionStr is needed to initialize NHBaseAPI
 - Provide interface for Batch writing request, and also support sending requests automatically in batches according to the number of Region Servers
 - Decent global error handling